sahithyandev/s3/src/content/docs/data-communication-and-networking/07-digital-to-analog.md

 More than 2 frequencies are used.
 More bandwidth-efficient.
 More prone to errors.
 Each signal element represents more than 1 bit.

-### Phase Shift Keying
+## Phase Shift Keying

 Aka.
 PSK or PK.
 The phase of the carrier signal is varied to represent binary data.
 In its basic form, PSK uses different phase angles to represent different digital values:

-#### Key Characteristics
+Characteristics:

-1. Error Performance: Better error performance than ASK in noisy environments
+- Error Performance: Better error performance than ASK in noisy environments
-2. Constant Envelope: Maintains constant amplitude, making it suitable for nonlinear channels
+- Constant Envelope: Maintains constant amplitude, making it suitable for nonlinear channels
-3. Bandwidth Efficiency: More bandwidth-efficient than FSK
+- More bandwidth-efficient than FSK

-4. Applications: Widely used in wireless communications, satellite communications, and digital cellular systems
+Widely used in wireless communications, satellite communications, and digital cellular systems.

-#### Types of PSK

-- Binary PSK (BPSK): Uses two phases (typically 0° and 180°)
-- Quadrature PSK (QPSK):
-- 8-PSK, 16-PSK: Higher-order PSK schemes using more phase angles to represent more bits per symbol
-- Differential PSK (DPSK): Encodes information in phase changes rather than absolute phases

 ### Mathematical Representation